rurban/ctl/README.md

 assignments. glouw/ctl is safe for destructive operations (i.e. insert, erase) in a foreach loop, we and the STL are not.

+Our vector and string growth policies for multiple insertions are much better.
+E.g. in the set algos or insert_count.
+We reserve space at front, the STL piecewise in push_back/insert and this often leads to massive overallocation, hitting `* 2`.
+We try to mimic the upstream growth policies, but not its mistakes.

 STL multiset and multimap variants will not be implemented because similar behaviour can be implemented as an amalgamation of a `set` and `list`.